Hys-Lee/Problem-Solving/README.md

 # Problem-Solving
-for coding test. with Python
+for coding test with Python